Are Enamel Plates Microwave Safe?

 Because of these reasons, it may start malfunctioning or even sparking.
 In extreme scenarios, the microwave can explode and start a fire in your home.

-Learn whether Comotomo bottles can be microwaved or not, now!
+Learn whether Comotomo bottles can be microwaved or not!

 How to heat enamel plates